modal-inria/Kernalytics/doc/build.md

 # Eclipse

+- run `sbt eclipse` to generate the project with the correct classpath
 - In Eclipse, activate the option "Insert spaces for tabs"
 - To build the jar and transfer it to the R project, run the script [update assembly](updateAssembly.sh)

+# Other methods

+Kernalytics is built through sbt. `sbt update` is the most basic way to setup / build it.